bensig/benobi-one-src/content/initiatives.md

 There are approximately 2 billion people in the world with no access to a savings account or who lack the proper identification to open a savings account.
 Due to the nature of modern money - which is controlled and printed by governments - these people have no way to save money for their future in a way that counteracts inflation of money printing machines.

-Bitcoin is hope.
+Bitcoin is hope to these people.
 The evolution of 21st century technology to create and govern money supply with no intermediaries is a miracle.
 Bitcoin is a non-governmental, multinational money that - although nascient - has the potential to transform the way that we measure value.
 It's sound money - meaning that it holds it's value over time - and it has a fixed amount.

 Bitcoin is also widely exchangeable across the world, easy to transport and send in a permissionless system, and it has a known quantity - there will only be 21 million Bitcoin ever created.
 Since all anyone needs to hold and transact with Bitcoin is a mobile phone - I believe that this new financial system of cryptoassets built on and around Bitcoin can provide access to financial tools to people all over the world.

-This is why I am currently working with [United Council of Rising Nations](https://unicorn.org) and the [Bitcoin Foundation](https://bitcoinfoundation.org) on diplomacy and advocacy for Bitcoin adoption, fair regulation, and tax incentives for innovative businesses to be able to set up operations in these developing nations.
-Since June 2021, I have met with the governments of El Salavador, Honduras, Panama, Ecuador, and Guatemala.
+This is why I worked with [United Council of Rising Nations](https://unicorn.org) and the [Bitcoin Foundation](https://bitcoinfoundation.org) on diplomacy and advocacy for Bitcoin adoption, fair regulation, and tax incentives for innovative businesses to be able to set up operations in these developing nations.
+Since June 2021, we have met with the governments of El Salavador, Honduras, Panama, Ecuador, Guatemala, and other countries around the world.

 I have also been working with a multinational DAO to build and promote [Bitcoin Libre](https://bitcoinlibre.io) - a self-custodied Bitcoin and Tether wallet that works anywhere in the world and has the same great user-experience of custodial apps like Cash App or Venmo.